Enable field-level access control through rich policies

 Dynamically enforce field level authorization policies, based on the attributes of the data set, subject, action type, environment and cardinality.
-Cyral can enable policies as code, implementing least privileges and segregation of duties.
+Implement policies as code, enabling security, governance, compliance and protection.

 Disallow “customer_portal” service from reading more than 10 emails or addresses at a time, or updating more than 1 address at a time, while running on the “188.8.131.52/12” range of trusted IP addresses.